Test track for

 driving in St. Valentin, Austria

-The test track for autonomous driving in St. Valentin in Austria is specially designed for developers and users who want to test driving functions in autonomous vehicles and commercial vehicles.
-The focus is on testing a wide variety of traffic and logistics scenarios in poor weather and road conditions.
+The proving ground in St. Valentin will be expanded into a fully integrated test center for autonomous driving by 2023.
+It is specially designed for developers and users who want to test driving functions in autonomous vehicles and commercial vehicles.
+The focus is on testing a wide variety of traffic and logistics scenarios in adverse weather and road conditions

-The classic test elements such as asphalt stretches with different ground markings, rough roads, twisting paths, off-road terrain, different gradients and circular paths will be expanded by further important ODD elements and the necessary digital infrastructure (C-ITS / 5G) by 2021.
-In total, around 7 zones for testing autonomous vehicles and transport vehicles will be available on the test track for autonomous driving in St. Valentin by the end of 2022.
+The classic test elements of the already existing proving ground, such as asphalt tracks with different road markings, bad road tracks, twisting tracks, off-road terrain, different gradients and circular tracks will be expanded by 2023 to include further important ODD elements and the necessary digital infrastructure (C-ITS / 5G).
+In total, around 7 zones for testing autonomous vehicles and transport vehicles in the heart of Europe will be available on the autonomous driving proving ground in St. Valentin by 2023.

 Overview test track